 Companies must provide employees and their team leaders with clear expectations, roles and responsibilities, and organizational goals.

 Also, the company must communicate any change in these structures to the employees before implementation.
-When employees understand what to do and what not to do, they are less likely to make mistakes or make inconsistencies.
+When employees understand what to do and what not to do, they are less likely to make mistakes.

 Recognizing personal needs will be fruitful!